matrix-org/synapse/docs/admin_api/user_admin_api.rst

 The following fields are possible in the JSON response body:

 - ``devices`` - An array of objects, each containing information about a device.
-  Devices objects contain the following fields:
+  Device objects contain the following fields:

   - ``device_id`` - Identifier of device.
   - ``display_name`` - Display name set by the user for this device.